Last Updated on

 Use SMS sparingly for: High-value carts or when other channels fail.
 For instance, a last reminder for a cart of significant value, or as a VIP concierge style nudge.
 It's also useful during peak sales when immediacy is paramount.

-The bottom line: mobile app push, email, and SMS each play a role.
-In fact, the highest recovery rates often come when they're used together in a coordinated way.
+The bottom line: mobile app push, email, and SMS each help to recover abandoned carts.
+In fact, the highest recovery rates often come when they're used together.

-A best practice is to orchestrate them: perhaps send a push notification first (to app users), then an email after an hour (to everyone with an email, excluding those who already purchased via the push), and maybe an SMS the next day for those who still haven't converted and are opted into texts.
+Send a push notification first (to app users), then an email after an hour (to everyone with an email, excluding those who already purchased via the push), and an SMS the next day for those who still haven't converted and are opted into texts.

-Even experienced teams can stumble with their cart recovery strategy.
-Here are some common mistakes to watch out for and tips to avoid them:
+Here are some common cart recovery mistakes to watch out for and tips to avoid them:

 Sending Too Many Notifications